-Learn about what types of accommodations can be made for students.
+Learn about what types of accommodations are available for students.

 Any media that will be part of your lectures/assignments must be accessible when they are captioned.
 If a video is not captioned or a podcast does not have a transcript, instructors are responsible to arrange for an accessible version to be produced.